Neo4j supports the following ways of exposing data for monitoring purposes:

 Add the following settings to neo4j.conf in order to enable export of metrics into local .CSV files:

 # Enable the CSV exporter.
-Default is 'true'. metrics.csv.enabled=true # Directory path for output files. # Default is a "metrics" directory under NEO4J_HOME. #dbms.directories.metrics='/local/file/system/path' # How often to store data.
-Default is 30 seconds. metrics.csv.interval=30s # The maximum number of CSV files that will be saved.
-Default is 7. metrics.csv.rotation.keep_number=7 # The file size at which the csv files will auto-rotate.
-Default is 10M. metrics.csv.rotation.size=10M # Compresses the metric archive files. metrics.csv.rotation.compression=zip
+Default is true. server.metrics.csv.enabled=true # Directory path for output files. # Default is the /metrics directory under NEO4J_HOME. server.directories.metrics=/local/file/system/path # How often to store data.
+Default is 30 seconds. server.metrics.csv.interval=30s # The maximum number of CSV files that will be saved.
+Default is 7. server.metrics.csv.rotation.keep_number=7 # The file size at which the CSV files will auto-rotate.
+Default is 10.00MiB. server.metrics.csv.rotation.size=10.00MiB # Compresses the metric archive files.
+Default is NONE.
+Possible values are NONE, ZIP, and GZ. server.metrics.csv.rotation.compression=ZIP

 Since CSV files are highly compressible, it is recommended to enable compression of the files to save disk space.